 The Notre-Dame cathedral, whose dome can be seen for miles around is one of the major landmarks of the city.
 Explore every room as there are some nice artworks on display and the dome is quite impressive.
 Also, pay a small fee to check out the crypt and see some amazing artwork as well as some spooky tombs.

 Walking along the cobbled streets of the upper town and check out the Chateau-Musée.
 Its defensive walls are worth walking on top in the summer months as they have some great sea views.
 On a clear day visitors may even see England!

 3) Rent a bike along the Côte d’Opale

 If you are into cycling and want to do some sightseeing at the same time, rent a bike and cycle north along the Côte d’Opale.
 There are beautiful seaside villages along the coast, with some great seafood restaurants, as well as wide golden beaches and a few museums from the World wars.

 Being a maritime town, there is a lot of international influence on food here.
-Apart from seafood, the main meal is Welsh Rarebit (or rabbit) which is served with a savory sauce of melted cheese and various other ingredients.
+Apart from seafood, the main meal is Welsh Rarebit (similar to a Croque Monsieur) which is served with a savory sauce of melted cheese and various other ingredients.

 Frequently Asked Questions

 Boulogne-sur-Mer is located in the Hauts-de-France region and is under a three-hour drive north of Paris.
 Also, there are trains a few times a day from Paris via Arras or Lille to reach the seaside town.

 ☞ READ MORE: Things to know before driving in France